sequenceiq/blog/source/_posts/2014-02-22-custom-flume-source.markdown

 var ws = new WebSocket("ws://127.0.0.1:60000/flume")
 ws.send("Some message")
 ```
 That's it.
 Hope you enjoyed.
-We will be back with some ETL processing.
+We will be back soon with some ETL processing examples.